Peter Egeli: Career

-He returned to his family home in Valley Lee to begin his career in painting.
-Several large portrait commissions came his way as well as copy work done for his father, Bjorn Egeli, a well-known portrait painter.
-In the fall of 1960, Peter began teaching art part-time at St. Mary’s Seminary (now St. Mary’s College of Maryland) while he continued with his studio work.
+Egeli returned to his family home in Valley Lee to begin his career in painting.
+Several large portrait commissions came his way as well as copy work done for his father, also a notable portrait painter.
+In the fall of 1960, Egeli began teaching art part-time at St. Mary’s Seminary, now St. Mary’s College of Maryland, while he continued with his studio work.
 At the same time he became the President of the St. Mary’s County Art Association, which held large art exhibits at the college.
-It was during this time that Peter met Elizabeth Stuart (Stu) Wilkinson, who was also exhibiting.
+It was during this time that Egeli met Elizabeth Stuart (Stu) Wilkinson, who was also exhibiting.
 They were married in 1963 and began a life together in the arts.

-Peter insisted on sittings with his portrait clients so that he could capture more of their “spirit” than just using a photograph.
+Egeli insisted on sittings with his portrait clients so that he could capture more of their spirit than a camera could record.
 He enjoyed the time during the sittings where he would refine his work while talking with his sitter until he felt that he had obtained just the right representation in front of him.

-Peter’s career as a professional artist covers more than sixty years.
+Egeli’s career as a professional artist covers more than sixty years.
 His portraits included those in the government, education, courts, heads of corporations and foundations.
 His sitters include, Former Vice President Richard Chaney and William Cohen for the Defense Department, and General Alexander Haig, for Department of State, Admiral Michael Mullen, and General Peter Pace, as Joint Chiefs Chairmen.
 Also, Secretaries of Transportation, Labor, Agriculture, Commerce, Treasury Energy, Navy, Air Force and 3 Commandants of the Marine Corps.
 Judicial portraits include those for the U.S. District Court, U.S. Court of Appeals, Supreme Court of New York, and U.S District Court for the District of MD.
 Peter Egeli’s portraits grace the walls of the Norwegian Embassy, Washington, DC, American Embassy in London and Fortune 500 companies throughout the country.
 His works in the Maryland State Art Collection include portraits of Senator Ben Cardin, Congressman Steny Hoyer, and former Maryland Governor Marvin Mandel among others.